There are four essential components of a standards-based teaching, learning, assessment, and reporting system:

 - Level 6: Reaching

-All English Language Learners (ELL) must acquire the English skills necessary for academic success and ultimately for success in a global, multicultural and multilingual society.
-Consequently, ELL students are graded according to grade level standards in line with their peers on the grade level report card.
+All English language learners (ELLs) must acquire the English skills necessary for academic success and ultimately for success in a global, multicultural, and multilingual society.
+Consequently, ELL students are graded according to grade-level standards in line with their peers on the grade-level report card.

 Students Learning a World Language